 The AMB function can also cause some odd behavior.
 I always recommend that owners turn this function off while troubleshooting poor sound.
 Certain types of music react badly with the Ambiance function.

 If you suspect a bad ground problem, first turn off the AMB feature on the radio.
 AMB tends to muddy the sound, making it difficult to diagnose.

-I have seen a failure in the radio cause this problem when someone hooks up something to the aux input that should not have been hooked up.
-The excessive current blows out the circuit board trace for the aux ground.
+I have seen failures in the radio cause this symptom, but it is less common.
+The scenario here is a device that is plugged into the Aux input and is getting it's power from the bike.
+If the device's power ground is connected to a bad ground, or if the ground connection fails, many devices will try to use the Aux signal ground as a power ground.
+(Power grounds and signal grounds are not always isolated.)
+Since the aux input ground was not designed to handle power, the excessive current blows out the circuit board trace for the aux ground.
 The only way to fix this is to send it out for repair.
 Fortunately that problem is rare.
 Most of the time it is one of the connections in the aux line.

 The best way to attack this problem is to go for the easy stuff first, and work your way to the most difficult fo repair problems.
 The first thing to do is clean the 3.5mm headset style plug in the left pocket.
 Drip some WD40 or contact cleaner on a paper towel or scrap rag and rub the contacts until they are clean.
 You usually cannot see the thin layer of oxidation that causes a bad connection .
 Note that this can also be caused by the jack in your player or GPS.
 Try substituting with another player to see if the problem goes away.